 Composting and Mulching

-This publication will tell you how to build, maintain a compost pile as well as how to use compost and mulch in the yard and garden.
-Published on Feb 28, 2012.
+This publication explains how to build, maintain a compost pile as well as how to use compost and mulch in the yard and garden.
+Published on Feb 28, 2015.

 Composting: Recycling Landscape Trimmings

 Citizens throughout Georgia are recycling newspaper, cans, glass and plastic in an effort to divert these materials from the waste stream.
 Another important part of waste reduction involves recycling leaves, lawn clippings, and tree and shrub trimmings instead of placing them curbside for the county or municipality to pick up.
 These landscape riches from Mother Nature can be easily recycled and turned into nutrient-rich organic matter right in your backyard through a process called composting.
 Published on Mar 31, 2017.